As in most of the other

 etc.

-order on each row.
-This order plays a part in how the numbers are
+descending order on each row.
+This order plays a part in how

 The actual "C" code would be similar to: